November 22, 2024

 Antarctica is often imagined as the last untouched wilderness.
 Unfortunately, avian influenza (“bird flu”) is encroaching on the icy continent.
 The virus has already reached the sub-Antarctic islands between the Antarctic Peninsula and South America.
 It’s only a matter of time before it reaches the Antarctic continent.

-So far avian influenza has been detected in several seabird species on South Georgia Island and the Falkland (Malvinas) Islands.
+So far has been detected in several seabird species on South Georgia Island and the Falkland (Malvinas) Islands.
 These birds are known to travel to Antarctica.
 Researchers also suspect avian influenza caused mass deaths of southern elephant seals.

 The arrival of avian influenza in Antarctica could have potentially catastrophic consequences for the wildlife, decimating large populations.